Andrux51/MonoGame-Tutorial-DialogBox/README.md

 ##### How does it work?

-The player can navigate through pages of the dialog box by pressing Enter or Gamepad button A (_obviously these input choices are arbitrary_).
+The player can navigate through pages of the dialog box by pressing Enter or Gamepad button A (_or whatever keys/buttons you set up_).
 When the final page is reached, pressing the key to continue once more will close the dialog box.

 ##### Cool, but what does it do for me, the developer?